UWC Commemorates the 87th Anniversary of the Holodomor Genocide and Announces Network of Descendants

 Stefan Romaniv, Chair of the International Coordinating Committee for Holodomor Awareness and Recognition, spoke about the actions and initiatives of the Ukrainian World Congress in partnership with various other organizations.
 In particular, he spoke about the petition currently collecting signatures to include the word “Holodomor” in the English dictionary.
 You can sign the petition by following the link.

-Fundraising for the construction of the second phase of the National Museum of the Holodomor Genocide, scheduled to open in 2023, has recently begun on the Zerna Pravdy (Grains of Truth) platform.
+Fundraising for the support of creating of the National Museum of the Holodomor Genocide has recently begun on the Zerna Pravdy (Grains of Truth) platform.
 In addition, with the support of the Ukrainian World Congress, the National Museum of the Holodomor Genocide is exhibiting Lesya Marushchak’s “Project MARIA,” from November 20, 2020, to March 31, 2021.

 On November 28, 2020, UWC mission to Ukraine joined the Holodomor commemoration in Kyiv.
 Solemn Prayer of the Orthodox Church of Ukraine and the Ukrainian Greek-Catholic Church Heads in Kyiv, near the National Museum of the Holodomor-Genocide was also attended by the Ambassador of Canada to Ukraine Larisa Galadze, UWC Vice President Lenna Koszarny and the President of the American Chamber of Commerce in Ukraine Andy Hunder.
 We thank Ukrainians from all over the world who have joined and continue to join the global “Light a Candle” campaign.